CPA Advertising Pricing Models Explained

 Today’s digital marketer has more options at their fingertips than ever before for user acquisition.
 Long gone are the days when you were limited to choosing between paying for views or clicks, as today’s performance marketing world has evolved into one of the endless opportunities with many CPA pricing models to choose from.

-While in some instances, paying for views or impressions is still appropriate, the majority of performance marketers find themselves considering these common pricing models: CPA, CPI, CPE, CPL, CPS and CPC.
+While in some instances, paying for views or impressions is still appropriate, the majority of performance marketers find themselves considering these common pricing models: CPA, CPI, CPE, CPL, CPS, CPC, and PPC (pay per call).

 CPA: Cost-Per-Action, Cost-Per-Acquisition